 Phil MeekinView Profile

 Consumers should be reassured an insolvency practitioner is licensed and authorised by The Secretary of State.
-Also, they have been stringently tested on their technical knowledge by way of a series of exams.
-In addition, an insolvency practitioner must have a specified number of hours insolvency experience to apply for a licence.
+Practitioners undergo a stringent series of tests on their technical knowledge by way of a series of exams.
+Additionally, an insolvency practitioner must have a specified number of hours of insolvency experience to apply for a licence.

 Once receiving a licence, an IP must complete the requisite number of training hours per year to ensure they are up to date with the very latest technical knowledge.